 Before you attempt to prick your finger, fill in your personal details on the collection device (name, date of birth).
 Also, don’t forget to write the sample date and time.
 At the same time, you can also fill in a consent form where you note down the same details, but also add your physical address and email address.
 This is important as you get your results and recommendations back via email.
 Make sure you write clearly!

 The next step is to wash your hands with warm water and dry them.
 It helps with blood circulation to massage the finger to be bled from the palm towards the tip.
-It’s recommended to either prick a middle or ring finger (on left hand if right-handed).
+It’s recommended to either prick a middle or ring finger (on the left hand if right-handed).

 Doing the test